 Current open-ended groups being offered in 2022 include a multiple staff group, women clergy groups and a deacon group.
 We also offer specialized groups that meet for a limited number of sessions, as detailed below.

-If you are interested in joining a clergy group or would like to suggest a focused clergy group, contact David Miron, Clergy & Congregation Care Coordinator, at email@example.com.
+If you are interested in joining a clergy group or would like to suggest a focused clergy group, contact our Clergy & Congregation Care team at email@example.com.

 Clergy Spouse/Partner Groups (Online)

 Learn and be inspired by others with similar experiences through this online, interdenominational group of spouses and partners of clergy.
-To find out more about this group being offered through a partnership with Artos Retreats, email firstname.lastname@example.org.
+To find out more about this group being offered through a partnership with Artos, email firstname.lastname@example.org

 “Joining my SCC Clergy Group was one of the best decisions I made more than ten years ago.
 The gift of conversation with colleagues in similar sized congregations, who represent a diversity of denominational traditions, offers the blessing of wisdom coupled with support, in a confidential setting.
 Commit to a couple of months, and you’ll see for yourself.”